 5. Recognize suitable LinkedIn questions

-For instance, if you’re a marketing specialist, click on the ‘Marketing and Sales’ category, at that point look down on the right and click ‘Subscribe to New Questions in Marketing and Sales’ for the RSS feed.
+For instance, if you’re a marketing specialist, click on the ‘Marketing and Sales’ category; look down on the right and click ‘Subscribe to New Questions in Marketing and Sales’ for the RSS feed.

 6. Search for relevant Quora topics

 Like LinkedIn Answers, Quora is another extraordinary spot to respond to industry-related inquiries.
-Furthermore, precisely the same standard applies to Quora, except for Quora calls categories ‘Topics.’
+Precisely the same standard applies to Quora, except for Quora calls categories ‘Topics.’
 Collect the RSS feed for a particular topic by clicking ‘Feed’ on the right-hand side after you’ve scanned for a subject.

 7. Track for specific Google searches

 An incredible source for browsing for new blog articles and news is Google itself!
-Google has ‘Google News’ and ‘Google Blogs’ search function, which are both excellent tools for gathering and looking for articles that are relevant to your business.
-To discover this search function, conduct a Google search, and snap-on either ‘Blogs’ or ‘News’ on the left-hand side.
-If it doesn’t naturally show up for you, select ‘More.’
+Google has ‘Google News’ and ‘Google Blogs’ search function, which are both excellent tools for gathering and looking for articles relevant to your business.
+Discover this search function, conduct a Google search, and snap-on either ‘Blogs’ or ‘News’ on the left-hand side.
+If it rarely shows up for you, select ‘More.’

 At the bottom of those pages is the orange RSS symbol/connect that you can click to subscribe to the feed.